 Still Point Wellness Spa

 Outdoor excursions (specifically the “Ultimate Stairmaster”) call for some serious TLC.
 Spas are my ultimate “happy place” so when I stumbled upon Still Point Wellness I knew it was a mandatory stop during our trip.
-Still Point Wellness is more than your average spa – it is a centre for physical, mental and spiritual rejuvenation.
-Still Point Wellness offers a multitude of services including salt water flotation, world class Esalen® Massage, somatic psychology and private yoga therapy and meditation.
-We were both treated to an Esalen® Massage and salt water flotation.
+Still Point Wellness is more than your average spa – it is a center for physical, mental and spiritual rejuvenation.
+Still Point Wellness offers a multitude of services including saltwater flotation, world-class Esalen® Massage, somatic psychology, and private yoga therapy and meditation.
+We were both treated to an Esalen® Massage and saltwater flotation.
 You read that correct…salt water flotation!
-Salt water flotation is a exactly what it sounds like.
-You enter a floatation chamber (yes, chamber is a scary word!) filled with water and a half ton of epsom salts, allowing your body to effortlessly float.
+Saltwater flotation is exactly what it sounds like.
+You enter a floatation chamber (yes, chamber is a scary word!) filled with water and a half ton of Epsom salts, allowing your body to effortlessly float.
 The chamber is pitch black, forcing you to be alone with only your thoughts.
 Sound like a nightmare?
-Salt water flotation is meant to be a soul cleanse, connecting your mind and body.
-Floatation is also know to slow breathing, decrease blood pressure and muscle tension, increase endorphin levels, reduce lactic acid, lower anxiety and provide pain relief!
+Saltwater flotation is meant to be a soul cleanse, connecting your mind and body.
+Floatation is also known to slow breathing, decrease blood pressure and muscle tension, increase endorphin levels, reduce lactic acid, lower anxiety and provide pain relief!
 While this treatment isn’t for everyone, I would encourage everyone to try it at least once!
 Co-owner and somatic therapist Corey Costanzo performed the Esalen® massage – an amazing experience with special attention to reducing muscle tension!
 If you’re in Asheville Still Point Wellness is a mandatory stop to treat yo’ self!